20 June 2016 at 7:57 GMT

 The importance of the Brexit vote was also seen last Thursday following the temporary suspension of campaigning.
 Momentum players who bought the break above $1,303 cut positions once the market reversed and this helped trigger a $40 top to bottom reversal from where it slowly recovered on Friday.

 WTI crude oil saw a big week of selling with the net-long falling 18% to a three-month low.
 During the week in question WTI crude rallied above $50/b.
-But the combination of emerging risk adversity, a stronger dollar and fading supply disruptions helped trigger profit taking and a second week of increased short selling.
+But the combination of emerging risk aversion, a stronger dollar and fading supply disruptions helped trigger profit taking and a second week of increased short selling.

 The two-week surge in new short positions have raised the question whether a new bear cycle has begun.
 We view the risk of that being limited and instead see the market continuing to settle into a $45 to low $50s range during the coming weeks.